mgedmin/check-manifest/README.rst

     ignore list instead of adding to it.

 ignore-bad-ideas
-    A list of newline separated filename patterns that will be ignored by check-manifest's generated files check.
+    A list of filename patterns that will be ignored by check-manifest's generated files check.
 Use this if you want to keep generated files in your version control system, even though it is generally a bad idea.

 .. |buildstatus| image:: https://api.travis-ci.org/mgedmin/check-manifest.svg?branch=master